Isaac Fruechte: Professional career

-Minnesota Vikings
+Minnesota Vikings (first stint)

-Fruechte was signed by the Minnesota Vikings after going undrafted in the 2015 NFL Draft.
+Fruechte was signed by the Minnesota Vikings after going undrafted in the 2015 NFL draft.
 On September 3, 2016, he was released by the Vikings as part of final roster cuts.

 Detroit Lions

 On September 5, 2016, Fruechte was signed to the Detroit Lions practice squad.
 He was released by the team on September 21, 2016.

 Minnesota Vikings (second stint)

 On September 27, 2016, Fruechte was signed to the Vikings' practice squad.
 With the Vikings set to take on the Chicago Bears for their last game of the regular season, the Vikings promoted Fruechte to the active roster on December 31 due to injury issues at the wide receiver position.

 On September 2, 2017, Fruechte was waived by the Vikings.

+Coaching career

+In spring 2018, Fruechte was hired as the wide receivers coach for Wisconsin–La Crosse.
+Prior to the season starting he was promoted to co-offensive coordinator and quarterbacks coach.

+In 2019, Fruechte was hired as the wide receivers coach for Northern Iowa.

+In 2020, Fruechte was hired as the offensive coordinator, quarterbacks coach, and wide receivers coach for Northern State.

+In 2022, Fruechte was hired as the associate head coach, offensive coordinator, quarterbacks coach, and wide receivers coach for Winona State.

+In 2024, Fruechte was hired as the offensive coordinator and quarterbacks coach for North Dakota.

+On December 1, 2024, Fruechte was named the interim head coach for the University of North Dakota after previous head coach Bubba Schweigert stepped down.